 - Lightly flour a clean surface and dump dough onto the surface.
 Divide the dough into four equal sized balls (I use a scale) and flatten each into a disk.
 Dough will be slightly sticky.
 Wrap each disk in saran wrap and chill for two hours or ideally overnight.
 It also freezes well for up to 2 months.

 - Pre heat oven to 350 F.

-- Roll out each ball on a floured surface into a circle, keeping the other balls in the fridge until you are ready for them.
+- Roll out each ball into a 9-10 inch circle about 1/8 inch thick on a floured surface into a circle, keeping the other balls in the fridge until you are ready for them.
 Make sure to use enough flour to prevent sticking.

 - Eat a spoonful of Nutella.

 - Spread a thin layer of Nutella on the circle, sprinkle with sugar and hazelnuts.

 - Cut the circle into 12 triangles like a pizza.
 Roll up each triangle from the wide end, and secure the tip into the cookie so you have a little spiral.
 Place cookies on a parchment lined cookie sheet, and freeze for 30 minutes to prevent spreading.
 Repeat with other balls.